-The Lord Jesus is the Life of the Father.
-He Himself is the Resurrection and the Life.
-Our task is to learn to live by His Life in our thinking, speaking, and acting.
-We learn to live by His Life by continually looking to Him for all we think, speak, and do.
-As we practice the Presence of Christ in this manner, it becomes more and more true of us that we actually are living by His Life.
+The Lord Jesus is the life of the Father.
+He Himself is the resurrection and the life.
+Our task is to learn to live by His life by obeying Him in our thinking, speaking, and acting.
+We learn to live by His life by continually looking to Him for His will in all we think, speak, and do.
+As we practice the Presence of Christ in this manner, it becomes more and more true of us that we actually are living by His life.

 I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I live in the body, I live by faith in the Son of God, who loved me and gave himself for me.
 (Galatians 2:20)